Goodfluence Tour Sustainability

 Determination: In America it seems you must be constantly going against the grain of mainstream society to do what is right for Earth, your community, and yourself.
 You must be determined to stick to what you believe and stand your ground against the people who try to deter you.
 Be confident in yourself, forge forward, and you will look back with pride and joy.

 Positive Attitude: Living sustainability is an uphill battle to start, but it gets much easier with practice.
 So especially to start you are going to need a positive attitude to help you stick to it and enjoy the experience.
 Also, if you want to have a positive impact on the people around you, it is best that you appear to be enjoying the experience in order to influence others to follow a similar path.

 Surroundings: Something that has stuck with me since childhood is the saying, “You are your surroundings.”
 To a large extent I believe that is true.
-Surround yourself with the people that you want to be.
-Surround yourself with the environments that allow you to live more sustainably.
+Surround yourself with the people that you want to be like.
+Immerse yourself into the environments that allow you to live more sustainably.
 Of course you don’t have to let your surroundings define you, but the journey will be much easier when the people and infrastructure are there to help you.

 All of these concepts must be practiced just as you would a sport or a hobby.
 Only with time and experience will these become a way of life for you.
 We’re all born incredible, but many of us have forgotten.
 It’s not an overnight process, but this is your time to start being the incredible human you desire to be.